alepistola/alepistola/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m a Applied Computer Science student, currently working on my bachelor thesis about ML
+- 🔭 I’m a Computer Science student @unibo
 - 👯 I’m looking to collaborate on interesting and challenging IT projects
 - 📫 How to reach me: pistola.alessandro@virgilio.it